hotcode002/java-interview-questions/README.md

     System.out.println("Bark");
 }
 ```
 The child class is ofcourse free to override any methods from the parent class.
-For example, if you add the same makeSound method to the child class, the inherited method from the child class is overridden.
+For example, if you add the same makeSound method to the child class, the inherited method from the parent class is overridden.
 The `@Override` annotation is optional.
 As long as the method class in the parent and child class match, the child class' method automatically overrides the parent class's implementation.

 ```java